 To learn how to set up virtual network integration, see Enable virtual network integration.

 In your function app in the Azure portal, select Networking, then under VNet Integration select Click here to configure.

 The drop-down list contains all of the Azure Resource Manager virtual networks in your subscription in the same region.
 Select the virtual network you want to integrate with.

 During the integration, your app is restarted.
-When integration is finished, you'll see details on the virtual network you're integrated with.
-By default, Route All will be enabled, and all traffic will be routed into your virtual network.
+When integration is finished, you see details on the virtual network you're integrated with.
+By default, Route All is enabled, and all traffic is routed into your virtual network.

 If you wish for only your private traffic (RFC1918 traffic) to be routed, please follow the steps in the app service documentation.

 Using regional virtual network integration enables your app to access:

 - Resources in the same virtual network as your app.